Intermesh/groupoffice-docs/system-settings/custom-fields.rst

 =============

 Every organization is different and has different data to store.
-That's why most entities in Group-Office can be extended with custom fields.
+That's why most entities in GroupOffice can be extended with custom fields.

 Custom fields show in the: